Loret Miller Ruppe: Honors and awards

-On September 5, 1996, Senator Chris Dodd who served as a Peace Corps Volunteer in the Dominican Republic, honored Ruppe with a speech on the floor of the Senate: "When President Reagan appointed her in 1981, the Peace Corps budget was rapidly declining and was less than that of the military marching bands.
+On September 5, 1996, United States Senate member of Connecticut Chris Dodd who served as a Peace Corps Volunteer in the Dominican Republic, honored Ruppe with a speech on the floor of the Senate: "When President Reagan appointed her in 1981, the Peace Corps budget was rapidly declining and was less than that of the military marching bands.
 By the end of Mrs. Ruppe's tenure she had succeeded in increasing the agency's budget almost 50 percent.
 In addition to budgetary challenges, Mrs. Ruppe gave the agency a political facelift by projecting the agency as non-partisan, despite the fact that she herself was a political appointee, and increasing its viability on both national and local levels.
-As she noted `We took Peace Corps out of the pit of politics and made it non-partisan.
+As she noted 'We took Peace Corps out of the pit of politics and made it non-partisan.
 It must always signify Americans pulling together for peace.'
 As a result of her efforts, Mrs. Ruppe was respected and admired by Democrats and Republicans alike.
 In terms of national visibility, she brought much needed congressional and executive level attention to the Peace Corps.
-Prior to her leadership the organization was nicknamed `the corpse' and many believed its end was near.
+Prior to her leadership the organization was nicknamed 'the corpse' and many believed its end was near.
 Under her command however, the organization was revitalized and its future secured.
 On a local level, she worked hard to increase young Americans' interest in participating in the program.
 By 1989, she had raised the number of volunteers by 20 percent."

-On October 4, 1996, Michigan Tech dedicated the new Master's International Program in Forestry to Ruppe.
+On October 4, 1996, Michigan Technological University dedicated the new Master's International Program in Forestry to Ruppe.
 "The new master's program is a wonderful tribute to Loret Ruppe, and a wonderful opportunity for the Peace Corps and Michigan Tech," said John Hogan, Peace Corps associate director for international operations.
 In 2002 Wartburg College in Waverly, Iowa, dedicated the Loret Ruppe International Student Scholarships to honor the late Loret Miller Ruppe, former director of the Peace Corps and U.S. Ambassador to Norway, whose conviction was that "peace work needs to be everybody's work".
 The Mary Anne Foundation dedicated the Loret Miller Ruppe Ambassador for Peace Award "to tap into the original and creative thinking of the young, regarding the issues of conflict resolution, forgiveness and reconciliation."
 The National Peace Corps Association makes an annual Loret Miller Ruppe Award for Outstanding Community Service to a member group for a project that promote the Third Goal of Peace Corps.